-Blockchain is an innovative technology that enables the creation of immutable ledgers through a decentralized peer-to-peer network.
+Blockchain is an innovative technology that enables the creation of immutable ledgers through a decentralized peerto-peer network.
 The concept of immutability ensures that once a transaction is made there should be no way to tamper it by any means.
 This immutable ledger of transactions is distributed among peers over the network where every peer holds the full ledger.
 Thus, failure of a single node has no effect on the performance of the whole system [1], [2].
 Blockchain technology maintains a chain of blocks where each block is connected with the previous block by a unique hash cryptography key.
 Each block is having a fixed structure and SHA256 algorithm is utilized to generate a cryptography hash.
 This algorithm receives values of various fields of a block as input like block number, previous block hash, timestamp, nonce, merkle root and transactions to issues a unique SHA256 hash to that block [3], [4].
-A typical blockchain structure is illustrated in Figure 1.
-Data immutability and auditability are inherent features of the blockchain technology which makes it suitable for maintaining student grievance data [5].
-Grievances are quite common in institutions no matter it is an academic or nonacademic.
+A typical blockchain structure is illustrated in Figure 1 Data immutability and auditability are inherent features of the blockchain technology which makes it suitable for maintaining student grievance data [5].Grievances are quite common in institutions no matter it is an academic or nonacademic.
 Sufferers find it very challenging to approach higher authorities of management and most of times the complaints remain unattended.
 This is a sensitive area where maintaining data integrity is vital as higher authorities may manipulate it due to institutional interests.
 Therefore, keeping such data on a central machine that too without tamper proof technology must be avoided.
 Presently, institutions keep such data on a central server which is prone to data manipulation and removal.
+Due to the advancements in blockchain technology, several blockchain frameworks have been introduced for the industry such as Hyperledger fabric, Ethereum and R3 Corda.
+The Hyperledger itself has several flavors like Hyperledger iroha, Hyperledger sawtooth and Hyperledger fabric [6].
+The Hyperledger fabric is the most efficient among all these frameworks, and this study is leveraging it to create such systems.